 While the precise origins of Shoyu Chicken are a bit murky, it likely emerged as local Hawaiian cooks began adapting and incorporating the flavors of soy sauce into their food.
 Over time, they added elements like ginger, garlic, and brown sugar, lending the dish its distinct sweet and savory profile.

-What Cut of Chicken is Best for Shoyu Chicken
+What Cut of Chicken is Best

-A Not About Shoyu Sauce
+A Note About Shoyu Sauce

 Different Asian cuisines have different variations of soy sauce, and Shoyu is the Japanese version.
 Before you start planning a trip to your nearest Asian market, you may well already have some in your pantry.